Manage all your Object Identifiers in a single place.

 Supports many Database Management Systems

 To make sure that OIDplus runs on most systems, we have decided to support as many Database Management Systems (DBMS) as possible.
-Currently, OIDplus supports MySQL/MariaDB, Microsoft SQL Server, PostgreSQL, and SQLite3, either via native PHP extensions or via ODBC or PDO.
+Currently, OIDplus supports MySQL/MariaDB, Microsoft SQL Server, PostgreSQL, Oracle, and SQLite3, either via native PHP extensions or via ODBC or PDO.